 Small Group Tour:

-This 3-hour Segway tour focuses on Barcelona’s remarkable architecture from Antoni Gaudí i Cornet, whose free-flowing works were remarkably influenced by nature.
+This Segway tour focuses on Barcelona’s exceptional architecture from Antoni Gaudí I Cornet, whose free-flowing works were remarkably influenced by nature.

 Go to the L’Eixample district one of the most iconic, picturesque and inspirational neighborhoods of the city.
 A Modernista district par excellence, built at the end of the 19th century.
 Home to some of the city’s finest Modernist architecture, influenced by the architectural movement known as Catalan Modernista.

-Visit Passeig de Gràcia, the heart of L’Eixample district and the city’s famous boulevard, where you will see amazing buildings such as Casa Batlló and Casa Milà, also known as La Pedrera.
-Then go to Gaudi’s famous Temple de la Sagrada Família, one of the most visited monuments around the world.
+Visit Passeig de Gràcia, the heart of L’Eixample district and the city’s famous boulevard, where you will see the façades of singular buildings such as Casa Batlló and Casa Milà, also known as La Pedrera.
+Then go to Gaudi’s famous Temple de la Sagrada Família, one of the most visited monuments around the world, while riding around the Temple get to know it’s history and architecture.

 These monuments testify to Gaudí’s exceptional creative contribution to the development of architecture in the late 19th and early 20th centuries.